The story behind Notadaydream

 Our beach bags are made of Inabel textiles, water repellent material and canvas.
 The Inabel textiles are hand-woven with traditional, century old patterns, made of cotton or a cotton-polyester combined weave.
 We purchase materials mostly from small Filipino businesses in Marikina and Divisoria, Manila’s famous thriving small business quarters.
 The woven materials come from different organizations in Ilocos, a province north of Manila.
 By buying our products, you also support to preserve Filipiniana craftsmanship.
 Please watch this video of a livelihood program based in Ilocos, supporting to preserve the Inabel textiles craftsmanship and explaining more about Inabel.

 We design and create products to help mothers earn a living in the slums of Manila.
-40% of your purchase made will go to the mothers in the form of salary and foundation support.
-The rest of the price goes to materials, logistics and overhead costs.
+All of the proceeds made after materials, logistics, tax and overhead costs go to the mothers in the form of salary and foundation support. .